AprilWei001/NIM/README.md

 ## Fine mapping

 ### Susie
-Information about Susie can be found at (https://stephenslab.github.io/susie-paper/index.html)
+Information about Susie can be found at (https://stephenslab.github.io/susie-paper/index.html).
+It is an R package for fine mapping.

 This rscript takes the genotype text file input from the tested region.
 Such genotype file can be generated from 'bfile' with: